The 5 Best Credit Cards for Small Businesses

 The Best Credit Cards for Small Businesses

-American Express offers a line of business credit and charge cards, but their latest addition, the Enhanced Business Gold Rewards Card from American Express OPEN (which is a revamp of their Business Gold Rewards), offers business owners truly flexible rewards.
+American Express offers a line of business credit and charge cards, but their latest addition, the Business Gold Rewards Card from American Express OPEN offers business owners truly flexible rewards.
 Choose one of 5 categories to earn 3x points on.
 Earn 2x points on the other 4 categories.
 Earn 1x points on other purchases.
 Note that this is a charge card.
 You must pay in full every month.

 Sign up offer: Get 25,000 Membership Rewards® points after you spend $5,000 in purchases on the Card within the first 3 months of Card Membership.
 The annual fee of $175 is waived for the first year.
 Terms and limitations apply.

-If you want the quality and service of an American Express card for your business but don't want to commit to a charge card, try the SimplyCash® Business Card from American Express.
-Get 5% cash back at U.S. office supply stores and on wireless telephone services purchased directly from US service providers, 3% on the category of your choice and 1% on other purchases.
-There's currently a limited time offer where you can get a $250 statement credit after you spend $5,000 on qualifying purchases on the Card within the first 6 months of Card Membership.
-You also get a 0% APR on purchases for the first 9 months (then 12.24%-19.24 variable).
+If you want the quality and service of an American Express card for your business but don't want to commit to a charge card, try the SimplyCash® Plus Business Credit Card from American Express.
+Get 5% cash back on wireless telephone services purchased directly from U.S. service providers and U.S. office supply stores, 3% cash back on the category of your choice from a list of eight categories and 1% cash back on other purchases.
+There's currently a limited time offer where you can get a one-time $250 statement credit after you spend $5,000 or more in qualifying purchases on the card within the first 6 months of card membership.
+(Your application must be received by August 3, 2016 to be eligible for this offer.)
+You also get a 0% intro APR on purchases for the first 9 months (then 12.49%-19.49% variable).
 The best thing about this card?
-The annual fee is $0!
+The annual membership fee is $0!
 Terms and limitations apply.

 Capital One® Spark® Miles for Business

-The Spark® Miles for Business offers unlimited 2x miles on every purchase, every day.
-There is a bonus offer right now to get a one-time 25,000 miles after spending $5,000 within the first 3 months.
-You can also earn an additional 5,000 bonus miles by signing up for one or more employee cards in the first 60 days.
-That's $300 worth of travel costs.
+The Capital One® Spark® Miles for Business offers 2x miles per dollar spent on every purchase, every day.
+There is a bonus offer right now to get a one-time 50,000 miles after spending $4,500 within the first 3 months.
 This card is also versatile in rewards redemptions.
 If you don't want to spend your miles on travel, you can redeem them for merchandise, gift cards, and even cash.
 There is a $59 annual fee for this card that is waived the first year.

-The Chase Ink Cash® Business Card is another part of Chase's dedicated business line of Ink credit cards.
-But instead of earning points like on the Ink Plus®, the Ink Cash® card lets its cardholders earn cash back on the purchases they make.
-New cardmembers will receive $200 cash back after spending $3,000 in their first 3 months after account opening.
-There's also a special 0% introductory APR on purchases and balance transfers for 12 months (then it becomes 13.24% variable APR).
-Cardholders can earn 5% cash back on the first $25,000 spent in combined purchases at office and supply stores, and on cellular phone, landline, internet, and cable TV services each anniversary year.
-They can also earn 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each anniversary year.
+The Chase Ink Cash® Business Card lets its cardholders earn cash back on the purchases they make.
+Cardholders receive $200 bonus cash back after spending $3,000 on purchases in their first 3 months after account opening.
+There's also a special 0% introductory APR on purchases and balance transfers for 12 months (then it becomes 13.49%-19.49% variable APR).
+Cardholders can earn 5% cash back on the first $25,000 spent in combined purchases at office supply stores, and on cellular phone, landline, internet, and cable TV services each account anniversary year.
+They can also earn 2% cash back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.
 Cardholders will earn 1% cash back on all other purchases they make on the card.
 There is no annual fee.

 By carefully considering the best business cards on the market, you can choose the product that best meets your needs.